yuhangwang/GMP/README.md

 The GNU Multiple Precision Arithmetic Library

-This is an unofficial redistribution of the binary&source form of the GNU GMP library (a prerequisite for compiling programs like GCC), under the terms of LGPL v3 and GPL v2.
+This is an unofficial distribution of the binary&source form of the GNU GMP library (a prerequisite for compiling programs like GCC), under the terms of LGPL v3 and GPL v2.

+This distribution is under the the same LGPL v3 and GPL v2 license.

 Please visit the official website for more details: https://gmplib.org/